computational-cell-analytics/medico-sam/evaluation/README.md

 - semantic segmentation experiments (specific "limited" tasks)
     - any is fine (2d datasets and nnUNet-2d for this)
-    - SAMed style segmentation
+    - SAMed style segmentation +
-        - AA and CP: simple objective:
             1. no prompts at all
             2. lora and full finetuning